-As a Field Training Officer (FTO) you are responsible for the planning, scheduling, and delivery of Antarctic and sub- Antarctic field training.
-You will lead and provide support to groups working in the field.
+As a Senior Field Training Officer (SFTO) you are responsible for the planning, scheduling, and delivery of Antarctic and sub-Antarctic field training.
+Depending on which station you are at, you may work independently, or you may lead and supervise a team of Field Training Officers (FTOs) to provide support to groups working in the field.
 You will coordinate field safety and the development of station search and rescue capabilities.